How to Choose the Right Grill for Your Cooking Style

 • Closed (with a lid);

-• Universal (with a possibility to choose a cooking method).
+• Universal (with the possibility to choose a cooking method).

 Conclusion